 Retail environments become our community hubs

 Our renewed sense of community might supercharge the necessity for brands to customise stores for local audiences.
 While previous trends have seen store curation go from global to local, the next step is to make stores personal and individual.
 The best local experiences are a step towards personalisation.
 We already see stores offering personal styling services, but the extreme would see stores personalising product curation in-store.
-Store stock could be tailored to meet the visit of an individual after making a reservation online.
-Imagine booking an appointment for a store visit, and when you arrive products in the store are based on your online viewing and purchase history.
-Everything is in your size and to your style.
+Store stock could be tailored to meet an individual’s visit after making a reservation online.
+Imagine booking an appointment for a store visit, and when you arrive, products in the store are based on your online viewing and purchase history.
+Everything is in your size and style.
 You are being shown items based on their compatibility with what you currently own, or perhaps what you can afford.

 Store localisation is a way of building relationships and establishing trust with your customers.
 We need to get back to establishing a relationship with a single place.
-Currently, most business activities are centralised, but increasingly our brand touchpoints need to be localised.
+Currently, most business activities are centralised, but increasingly brand touchpoints need to be localised.
 Rather than speaking to someone at a national call centre, we should be calling our local store and talking to someone we know.
 The same goes for delivery.
 Convenience has many moving parts that are usually organised by an impersonal central head.
-We should have continuity to the experience we have with a brand, which is built on people and relationships.
+There should be a continuity to our experience with a brand, which is built on people and relationships.
 Currently, brands are bigger than the people that work there.
 What if this was flipped?
-What if in the future the brand was made up of the personalities that worked there?
+What if in the future, the brand was made up of the personalities that worked there?
 Apple has done this with great success.
-In a branded environment of the new normal, the staff will be trusted, autonomous and always 'on-brand'.
+Today, we expect staff in branded environments to be trusted, autonomous and always ‘on-brand’.

-Our time at home has led our focus to one place.
-Many people have established new ties to the local community and are experiencing its great supportive attributes.
-The shared experience is bringing people together on many levels - across the local neighbourhood, nationally and globally.
-We are deeply missing the social integration we once knew, but the community that is no longer available isn't lost to us.
-Retail can embody this community spirit in many ways, starting with the closer relationships between customers and staff.
+The increased amount of time we spend at home has led our focus to one place.
+Many people now have stronger ties to their local community and enjoy experiencing its great attributes.
+Retail can embody community spirit in many ways, starting with the closer relationships between customers and staff.
 We should be designing stores with a true community focus, both in how we use the physical space and in how we curate stores for local audiences.
-In the new normal, retail needs to understand its role in forging local relationships and for being a hub for different types of community activities.
+Retail needs to understand its role in forging local relationships and for being a hub for different types of community activities.